delhoume/onebitimage/README.md

 ```

   Development is done on a mac m1 but code should be portable.
-  onebit is freeware but miniz has its own license
+  onebit is freeware but mdeflate iniz has its own license